-We would like to highlight six types of potential organ donor.
-We believe that you may benefit from receiving a lung transplant from any of these types of donor.
-However, it is your choice whether you would want to receive a transplant from these types of donor.
+Although we believe that you may benefit from receiving a lung transplant from any type of donor, it is your choice whether you would want to receive a transplant from these.

 We need to record your choices in advance, so that we can act in accordance with your choices when donor organs become available.